EU Civil Protection Mechanism helps countries confronted with overwhelming crises

 EU Civil Protection Mechanism must respond to increasingly complex threats

-The best way to respond to unconventional, diverse and complex threats is through a system that facilitates smooth cooperation between public authorities and society at large.
-One example of such a system is the Finnish concept of comprehensive security, a cooperation-based preparedness model where public authorities, businesses, NGOs and citizens work together to secure the functions vital to society.
+The best way to respond to unconventional, diverse and complex threats is through a system that facilitates smoothly running cooperation between public authorities and society at large.
+One example of such a system is the Finnish concept of comprehensive security, where public authorities, business and industry, organisations and citizens work together to secure the functions vital to society.

-New legislation to strengthen the EU’s collective response to disasters with a system known as rescEU entered into force in March 2019.
-RescEU was designed to enable member states to respond to natural and man-made disasters quicker and more efficiently.
-It improves the allocation of civil protection resources among member states and participating countries.
+New legislation to strengthen the EU’s collective response to disasters with a system known as rescEU entered into force in 2019. rescEU was designed to enable Member States to respond to natural and human-induced disasters quicker and more efficiently.
+It improves the allocation of civil protection resources among Member States and other countries participating in the Civil Protection Mechanism.

-Veera Parko, Director for International Affairs (Department for Rescue Services), Ministry of the Interior, tel. +358 295 488 442, [email protected]
+Pauliina Eskola, Director of International Affairs (Department for Rescue Services), Ministry of the Interior, tel. +358 295 488 263, [email protected]